 Make a Gift with a Donor-Advised Fund

-- Make an outright gift by suggesting a grant to The Oregon Humane Society.
+- Make an outright gift now by recommending a grant to The Oregon Humane Society.

-- Designate The Oregon Humane Society to receive all or a portion of the fund value upon the termination of the fund.
+- Create a succession plan to recommend that The Oregon Humane Society receive all or a portion of the fund value upon the termination of the fund.

 You can select the option that best suits your philanthropic and financial goals to support the The Oregon Humane Society.
-Just contact your fund administrator to request a distribution or beneficiary form or download the appropriate form(s) from your administrator’s website.
+Just contact your Donor-Advised Fund administrator to recommend a grant to OHS or to discuss a succession plan.

-If you include The Oregon Humane Society in your plans, please let us know and use our legal name and federal tax ID.
+If you include The Oregon Humane Society in your plans, please let us know and be sure to use our legal name and federal tax ID.

 Legal Name: The Oregon Humane Society